peterdsharpe/AeroSandbox/README.md

 [![Monthly Downloads](https://pepy.tech/badge/aerosandbox/month)](https://pepy.tech/project/aerosandbox)
 ![Build Status](https://github.com/peterdsharpe/AeroSandbox/workflows/Tests/badge.svg)

-### NEWS

-* AeroSandbox v3.0.0 is out in beta mode!
-    * Install: `pip install --pre aerosandbox` (add the `--upgrade` flag as well to upgrade an existing installation).
-* Check out the new tutorials in `/tutorial/`!

 ## Overview
-AeroSandbox is a Python package for aircraft design optimization that leverages modern tools for reverse-mode automatic differentiation and large-scale design optimization.
+AeroSandbox (ASB) is a Python package for aircraft design optimization that leverages modern tools for reverse-mode automatic differentiation and large-scale design optimization.

-At its heart, AeroSandbox is a collection of end-to-end automatic-differentiable models and analysis tools for aircraft design applications.
+At its heart, ASB is a collection of end-to-end automatic-differentiable models and analysis tools for aircraft design applications.
 This property of automatic-differentiability dramatically improves performance on large problems; **design problems with thousands or tens of thousands of decision variables solve in seconds on a laptop**.
 Using AeroSandbox, you can **simultaneously optimize an aircraft's aerodynamics, structures, propulsion, mission trajectory, stability, and more.**

 AeroSandbox has powerful aerodynamics solvers (VLM, 3D panel) written from the ground up, and AeroSandbox can also be used as a standalone aerodynamics solver if desired.
 Like all other modules, these solvers are end-to-end automatic-differentiable.
 Therefore, **in half a second, you can calculate not only the aerodynamic performance of an airplane, but also the sensitivity of aerodynamic performance with respect to an arbitary number of design variables.**